-Homemade Honey French Salad Dressing
+Easy Honey French Salad Dressing

 On a regular basis, the hubby will not eat salad because I have dressed it with my best balsamic vinaigrette, a favorite homemade salad dressing.
 He prefers a bottle (sigh) of French, Catalina, Ranch or Blue Cheese.
 So I recently surprised him by making this homemade honey French salad dressing.
 He gave it high praise, but he still didn’t eat the artichoke hearts or cucumbers!
 Some things will never change.

 - PRO-TIP: Whisk vigorously while slowly adding the vegetable oil as that ensures the mixture emulsifies, which means the oil droplets actually become suspended in the dressing.
+If you emulsify properly, your dressing won’t split into two layers as it rests.
 You can easily do this in the blender, too, but I was lazy and didn’t want to add that to the pile of dishes I needed to wash!

 - Homemade Italian Salad Dressing from Diethood

-- Watermelon Feta Basil Salad with Balsamic Vinaigrette from That Skinny Chick Can Bake
+- Watermelon Feta Basil Salad with Balsamic Vinaigrette

-- Best Blue Cheese Salad Dressing from That Skinny Chick Can Bake
+- Best Blue Cheese Salad Dressing

-Honey French Salad Dressing
+- Honey Lime Salad Dressing

-- 1/3 cup cider vinegar
+- ⅓ cup cider vinegar

-- 1/2 teaspoon celery salt
+- ½ teaspoon celery salt

-- 1/4-1/2 teaspoon onion powder
+- ¼-½ teaspoon onion powder

 - 1 teaspoon paprika

-- 1/2 cup ketchup
+- ½ cup ketchup

-- 1/2 cup honey
+- ½ cup honey

-- 1/3 cup vegetable oil (I use canola oil)
+- ⅓ cup vegetable oil (I use canola oil)

 - Salt and pepper, to taste, if desired.